West promises Ukraine more, better arms to fend off Russia - NewsBreak

 West promises Ukraine more, better arms to fend off Russia

-KYIV, Ukraine — (AP) — The U.S. and Germany pledged on Wednesday to equip Ukraine with some of the advanced weapons it has long craved for shooting down aircraft and knocking out artillery, as Russian forces closed in on capturing a key city in the east.
+KYIV, Ukraine (AP) — The U.S. and Germany pledged to send Ukraine some of the most advanced weapons yet for shooting down aircraft and knocking out artillery as Russian forces waging a grinding offensive in the east Wednesday closed in on capturing a key city.

-Germany said it will supply Ukraine with up-to-date anti-aircraft missiles and radar systems, while the U.S. announced it will provide four sophisticated, medium-range rocket systems and ammunition.

-The U.S. is trying to help Ukraine fend off the Russians without triggering a wider war in Europe.
-The Pentagon said it received assurances that Ukraine will not fire the new rockets into Russian territory.

 The Kremlin accused the U.S. of “pouring fuel on the fire.”